djeada/Numpy-Tutorials/notes/8_linear_equations.md

 #### QR Decomposition

 QR decomposition is useful for solving systems of linear equations, especially when dealing with over-determined systems (more equations than variables).
-QR decomposition decomposes matrix \( M \) into an orthogonal matrix \( Q \) and an upper triangular matrix \( R \).
+QR decomposition decomposes matrix $M$ into an orthogonal matrix $Q$ and an upper triangular matrix $R$.

 Example: